 Nevertheless, Lomborg's more fundamental claim concerns our prospects for continuing such successes in the future and here, despite appearances, The Skeptical Environmentalist turns out to be much less about knowledge than it is about uncertainty.
 Ultimately, what Lomborg and other environmental optimists fail to acknowledge is that Ehrlich and Simon both may be correct in their observations: given imperfect market information, natural resources may become available to more people at less cost even as they are running out.
 Put differently, with its tap at the bottom, a keg simultaneously can be flowing steadily and nearing empty.
 Lomborg's approach to environmental policy, which focuses upon measuring flows of material inputs to drive production, may not perceive an end to the total stock of such inputs nor, consequently, an end to the economic party.
 The environmentalist pessimist's contention in contrast is that nature, like a keg, has a finite capacity that constrains human development in ways both far more varied and more subtle than revealed by Lomborg's study.

 Date of Authorship for this Version

 Kysar, Douglas A., "Some Realism About Environmental Skepticism: The Implications of Bjorn Lomborg's The Skeptical Environmentalist for Environmental Law and Policy" (2003).
 Faculty Scholarship Series.
-Paper 385.
+385.